 If you’ve been asked to write a eulogy, or you’d like to say a few words at the funeral ceremony of a loved one, it can be a daunting prospect.
 If you’re grieving, then the last thing you might want to do is start thinking about the person you’ve just lost, so getting your thoughts and memories together can be a tough ask.

 Here we answer your questions including 'what is a eulogy?' and 'how long should a eulogy be?'.
 We've also included a few tips for writing a eulogy that is both heartfelt and meaningful, as well as informative for guests who may not know the person as well as you do.
 Read on to find out how to write a eulogy that best commemorates their life.

 What is a eulogy?

 A eulogy is speech or piece of writing that pays tribute to the person who has passed away.
-It is usually read aloud at the funeral service, but it can also be common for eulogies to be read at the person’s wake.
-Eulogies don’t always have to be religious or even serious, and can sometimes even be full of humour.
+It is usually read aloud at a funeral service, but it can also be common for eulogies to be read at the person’s wake.
+Eulogies don’t always have to be religious or even serious and can even be full of humour.
+A good eulogy is heartfelt, honest and personal.
 The key thing with writing a eulogy is creating a farewell that both commemorates and praises the best things in the person’s life, giving everyone who is listening a moment to both remember and cherish.